BehaviorTree/BehaviorTree.CPP/docs/asynchronous_nodes.md

 When your Tree ends up executing an Asynchronous action that returns running, that RUNNING state is usually propagated backbard and the entire Tree is itself in the RUNNING state.

-In the example below, "ActionE" is asynchronous and the RUNNING; when a node is RUNNING, usually its parent returns RUNNING too.
+In the example below, "ActionE" is asynchronous and RUNNING; when a node is RUNNING, usually its parent returns RUNNING too.

 ![tree in running state](images/RunningTree.svg)

 Let's consider a simple "SleepNode".
-A good template to get started is the StatefullAction
+A good template to get started is the StatefulAction

 ```c++
 // Example os Asynchronous node that use StatefulActionNode as base class